birajrai/PiratesCore/README.md

 ---

-## File Structure
-- `src/main/java/xyz/dapirates/` — Main Java source code
-  - `command/` — Command executors
-  - `listener/` — Event listeners
-  - `manager/` — Managers for configs, features, database, etc.
-  - `service/` — Data models and session tracking
-  - `utils/` — Utility classes and config loaders
-- `src/main/resources/` — Default configuration files
-- `lib/` — Bundled dependencies (e.g., Vault)
+## How to Add Your Own Features
+- Make a new Listener (a Java class that listens for events).
+- Register it in `FeatureManager`.
+- Add a toggle for it in `Settings.yml`.

+## How to Add a New Command
+- Make a new CommandExecutor (Java class).
+- Register it in `CommandManager`.
+- Add it to `plugin.yml`.

+## How to Add a Webhook
+- Add your webhook URL to `Webhook.yml`.
+- Use `WebhookManager` to send messages from your code.

 ---

-## Extending PiratesCore
-- **Add a new feature:**
-  1. Implement a Listener.
-  2. Register it in `FeatureManager`.
-  3. Add a toggle in `Settings.yml`.
-- **Add a new command:**
-  1. Implement `CommandExecutor`.
-  2. Register in `CommandManager`.
-  3. Add to `plugin.yml`.
-- **Integrate with new webhooks:**
-  1. Add the webhook URL to `Webhook.yml`.
-  2. Use `WebhookManager` to send messages.

----

 ## Developer Notes
-- **Database:** Uses H2 embedded database for mining stats; MySQL support for player stats.
+- **Database:** Uses H2 (built-in) for mining stats.
+Can use MySQL for player stats.
-- **Async Operations:** Database and webhook operations are asynchronous to avoid blocking the main server thread.
-- **PlaceholderAPI:** Optional support for advanced message placeholders.
+- **Async:** All heavy work is done in the background to keep your server fast.
+- **PlaceholderAPI:** You can use placeholders in messages if you have this plugin.
-- **LuckPerms:** Used for player prefix display in chat/item broadcasts.
+- **LuckPerms:** Used to show player prefixes in chat and item broadcasts.

 ---